How to Be Sure You're Ready for Tax Day (April 18th)

 Once you have organized your records, it may be a good idea to create a checklist.
 The checklist should include the same items that you provided your accountant with the previous year and any additional information that may have been added or changed this year.
 If you are unsure about providing any other information, just give your accountant a call or send a quick email to verify.

 With any luck, you will get money back this year, instead of owing.
-If that is not the case, and you've been hit with an unexpected charge, don't scramble to gather money for the IRS; auto title pawns near you could provide emergency cash amounts up to $15,000 in as little as 30 minutes.
+If that is not the case, and you've been hit with an unexpected charge, don't scramble to gather money for the IRS; auto title pawns could provide emergency cash amounts up to $15,000 in as little as 30 minutes.
+Be sure to review the requirements for car pawning.